developer-portal/content/tech/languages/python/scipy.md

 [matplotlib](http://matplotlib.org/) is a graph plotting library producing publication-quality plots.

-Installation is simple:
+To install it, type:

 ```bash
 $ sudo dnf install python3-matplotlib
 ```

-Test it by
+Test it by typing:

 ```python
 >>> import matplotlib.pyplot as plt